This boardwalk trail climbs through the forest and ends at a long-dropping waterfall down a sheer rock face.

 It’s August in Alaska and that means it’s time to go berry picking!
 We headed out to Whittier to try our luck at foraging blueberries and ended up hiking Horsetail Falls Trail.

-The trail is one of the best hikes in Whittier and takes you through the forest along steps, a bridge, boardwalk, and switchbacks before arriving at a waterfall.
+The trail is one of the best hikes in Whittier and takes you through the forest along steps, a bridge, a boardwalk, and switchbacks, before arriving at a waterfall.

 In this post, I’m going to share how to hike Horsetail Falls Trail in Whittier, Alaska.